tmfudge/classy-weather-reporters/README.md

 ![Training_Validation](https://user-images.githubusercontent.com/85952426/171284754-43ebde2c-bc8e-49ff-bc0a-746442e6c309.png)

 In the plots above, Our initial values gave us Accuracy 87.5% and Loss 0.93  in the training process.
 Also, the difference in accuracy between training and validation accuracy is noticeable—a sign of overfitting.
-Improving the variety of training data would be next step
+Improving the variety of training data is the next step

 ## DATA AUGMENTATION
 In order to reduce Overfitting, we apply data augmentation.
 We implemented data augmentation using the following three Keras preprocessing layers: